 If more than one person at an organization was present at your interview, thank each one in writing.
 Make sure to personalize the note for each recipient, perhaps by referring to a question they asked.

-Your email should be no more than three paragraphs long.
-Use a formal title such as Ms. or Mr. to address the recipient unless the interviewer said to use his or her first name.
-First, thank the interviewer for taking the time to meet—indicate the date you met.
+Your email should be no more than three paragraphs.
+Use a formal title such as Ms. or Mr. to address the recipient unless the interviewer said to use their first name.
+To begin, thank the interviewer for taking the time to meet and indicate the date you met.

-If there was something you wanted to say on the interview but didn't, bring it up now.
-Also, use this opportunity to reiterate a point you want the interviewer to remember when he or she makes a hiring decision.
+If there was something you wanted to say at the interview but didn't, bring it up now.
+Also, use this opportunity to reiterate a point you want the interviewer to remember when they make a hiring decision.